mozilla/ichnaea/docs/api/geolocate.rst

 Field Definition
 ================

-All of the fields are optional.
-Though in order to get a Bluetooth or WiFi based position estimate at least two networks need to be provided and for each the `macAddress` needs to be known.
-The minimum of two networks is a mandatory privacy restriction for Bluetooth and WiFi based location services.
+All of the fields are optional, but in order to get a Bluetooth or WiFi based position estimate at least two networks need to be provided and include a ``macAddress``.
+The two networks minimum is a mandatory privacy restriction for Bluetooth and WiFi based location services.

-Cell based position estimates require each cell record to contain at least the five `radioType`, `mobileCountryCode`, `mobileNetworkCode`, `locationAreaCode` and `cellId` values.
+Cell based position estimates require each cell record to contain at least the five ``radioType``, ``mobileCountryCode``, ``mobileNetworkCode``, ``locationAreaCode``, and ``cellId`` values.

-Position estimates do get a lot more precise if in addition to these unique identifiers at least `signalStrength` data can be provided for each entry.
+Position estimates do get a lot more precise if in addition to these unique identifiers at least ``signalStrength`` data can be provided for each entry.

-Note that all the cell JSON keys use the same names for all radio types, generally using the official GSM name to denote similar concepts, even though the actual client side API's might use different names for each radio type and thus must be mapped to the JSON keys.
+Note that all the cell JSON keys use the same names for all radio types, generally using the official GSM name to denote similar concepts even though the actual client side API's might use different names for each radio type and thus must be mapped to the JSON keys.

 Global Fields